Crystal Bangle Bracelet by H. Payton

 This crystal bangle bracelet by H. Payton is a style that was all the rage in the 1920s.
 The company is best known by their PAYCO mark.
 Bracelets like this one were available in many colors of glass to imitate gemstones.
 With open-back faceted, square-cut stones to let light pass through, this piece goes with everything.
 It also looks great with other bangles and/or line bracelets of the era.
 Women typically wore multiple bracelets back then, and I confess that I’ve adopted that practice as part of my own personal style.
 This bracelet was made for a slim wrist, so please note the inside circumference (6 3/4″) and check your wrist size before purchasing this piece.
 A few of the stones have tiny chips, and there’s a space between the stone next to the hinge and the metal (shown in the last photo).
 Scroll down to see other Art Deco crystal pieces to wear with this bracelet.

 - Vintage Necklaces, 1930s Jewelry, Unsigned JewelryThis chrysoprase green necklace has rectangular-shaped stones that alternate with square crystals.
 All are mounted on linked silver-tone frames, in the style of Art Deco chicklet necklaces.
 Although unmarked, the design and quality of this jewel make me think it was made in Germany.
-The faceting of the crystals is superb, and the mountings of the stones are highly-decorated.
-The silver-tone metal may be sterling, although the stone frames are unmarked.
-This gorgeous piece from my personal collection closes with an older-style spring-ring clasp.
-Scroll down to see Art Deco earrings and bracelets to wear with this classic piece.USD$475.00
+The faceting of the crystals is superb, the mountings of the stones are highly-decorated, and the weight is substantial.
+This gorgeous piece from my personal collection closes with a spring-ring clasp.
+Scroll down to see Art Deco earrings and bracelets to wear with this classic jewel.USD$495.00